 On the evening of Nov 22, TorontoStarts held the amazing Startup Pitch Competition 2017 November Edition!

 Held at the Ted Rogers School of Management, Thank you Ryerson Startup school!

-With over 250 people in attendance the event was kicked off with The Startup Coach giving an update on Toronto’s Most Active Startup Community TorontoStarts and all of the upcoming events including Startup Women on Dec 6, Celebrate 2017 with us on Dec 13 Startup Social Open Pitch.
+With over 250 people in attendance, the event was kicked off with Toronto’s entrepreneur mentor The Startup Coach giving an update on Toronto’s Startup Community TorontoStarts and all of the upcoming events including Startup Women on Dec 6, Celebrate 2017 with us on Dec 13 Startup Social Open Pitch.
 Open Bar.
-Open Minds.
+Open Network.
 Craig also mentioned The Startup Launch Accelerator Program is taking applicants for the Jan 8 Cohort.
 He also announced the new Growth Hacking Crash Course.

 Zain Manji from Fiix took the stage to deliver a great keynote talking about all that led them to create Fiix, how they grew, getting into Y-combinator, getting their seed round and being on Dragons Den.
 It was a great presentation.

 Then it was on with the Pitches.
-Each Startup has 5 minutes to pitch with a 3 minute Q&A with the judges
+Each entrepreneur has 5 minutes to pitch with a 3 minute Q&A with the judges

-First up in the Startup Pitch competition was:
+First up in the Startup Pitch Competition 2017 November was:

 A mobile marketplace that saves consumers time, provides flexibility and transparency.
 All while giving service providers the opportunity to promote any vacancies in their schedules.